TechVerse-Academy/Stanford-CS-Learning-Path/CS1U/Lectures/Lecture 3: Grep and Regular Expressions/README.md

 |4   	|r2,r4cr2,r4|r2 through r4 in the first file need to be changed to match r2 through r4 in the second file.              |

 In our output above, "2d1" means: "Lines 2 in the first file need to be deleted to match lines 1 in the second file."
   * The examples above show the default output of diff.
 It's intended to be read by a computer, not a human, so for human purposes, sometimes it helps to see the context of the changes.
-To view differences in context mode, use the -c option.
+When viewed using the context format (the -c option), we will see this.
 ```
 junryo@xyz ~%diff -c content.txt content2.txt
 *** content.txt	Sat Jun 19 14:19:23 2021